How long, Lord…

-So I pray too many times to count.
+So I also pray too many times to count.

 I trust God.
 I pray for the things that are dear to my heart.
 My life is one of brave decision to brave decision to brave decision.
 But I do an awful lot of waiting on God for the things I have hope for.
 This is why my hope has bloody fists.

 Wait patiently for the Lord.
 Be brave and courageous.
 Yes, wait patiently for the Lord.Psalm 27:14